-- Keep all unused strips in original container. - Do not remove desiccant dryer from container. - Dry hands before reaching into container. - Replace cap immediately and tightly after removing a test strip. - Do not touch the indicator (reagent) pad. - Do not allow test strips to come into contact with non-test liquids or any vapors.
+- Keep all unused strips in original container. - Do not remove desiccant dryer from container. - Dry hands before reaching into container. - Replace cap immediately and tightly after removing a test strip.
+Use one type at a time. - Do not touch the indicator (reagent) pad. - Do not allow test strips to come into contact with non-test liquids or any vapors.